 Some of the most famous delis are in New York, including Katz’s Delicatessen.
-The pictures on their website can give you an idea of the types of (gigantic) sandwiches that are typical at a deli.

-Believe it or not, English speakers use this word!
 In German, this word means “health.”
 Especially in the United States, people often say “Gesundheit!” as a response when someone sneezes (others often say “bless you”).

 When I sneezed, my aunt said “Gesundheit!”

 A hamburger is a sandwich consisting of fillings—usually a patty of ground meat, typically beef—placed inside a sliced bun.
 This traditional American cookout food actually comes from the name of the German city, Hamburg.